 Initiative Organic Seed Sunflower (IOSS) News

-Despite sunflower seed oil’s popularity, there are still only hybrid varieties in organic farming to date.
-Therefore, several organic companies joined together in 2012 in order to support the Peter Kunz grain cultivation research in developing high oleic organic sunflower varieties.
+Although sunflower oil is very popular, only hybrid varieties have been available in organic farming.
+Therefore, several organic companies joined forces in 2012 to support the Peter Kunz grain cultivation research in developing organic sunflower varieties of "High Oleic".

-In 2017, newly cultivated organic populations were first tested at various geographic locations.
-The oil content and plant health results were satisfying.
-Enough seed was produced to continue with further field testing in 2018.
-Satisfactory test results in 2018 will enable select organic farmers to participate in further field testing in 2019.
-Simultaneously, the new variety will be ready for registering.
+In 2017, the first newly cultivated organic populations were tested in different geographical locations with good oil content and good plant health.
+Enough seed was produced to continue with further field testings in 2018.
+If the results of the 2018 harvest are satisfactory, several selected organic farmers can already participate in further field testings in 2019.
+At the same time, variety registration can be initiated.

-Goal is the cultivation of a healthy variety with these desired characteristics:
+The goal is to cultivate a healthy variety with the following desired characteristics:

-- High oleic acid content of the oil
+- High oleic acid content within the oil

 - Stable plant health